-- Consider a finite number of connected agents - each possessing opinions, described by variables, - Assume certain rules by which opinions change - Change of opinions result from interactions, either with peers or other sources. - Opinions: - Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers) - Connections: - Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); (hardly realistic in social context)
+- Consider a finite number of connected agents - each possessing opinions, described by variables, - Assume certain local rules by which opinions change - Change of opinions result from interactions, either with peers or other sources. - Opinions: - Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers) - Connections: - Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); (hardly realistic in social context)

 - Drawbacks of the models:

 - many simplifications;

 - many of the omitted parameters (most probably) have a fundamental effect in the final dynamics

+- Hard to say when are the results "good" (polarization)

-- Success in:
+- (It is said to have) Success in:

 - Agreement

 - Cluster formation

 - Transition between order (consensus) and disorder (fragmentation)